Tehpaartos/Retail-WOW/HunterMacros.md

 The below *Shots* macros will :
-* Not interput Rapid Shot
+* Not interpret Rapid Shot
-* Will prioty target the mouse over target
+* Will priority target the mouseover target
-* If no mouse over it will hit the players target
+* If no mouseover, the players target will be attacked
-* The key benfit here is that you never drop the main target.
+* The key benefit is that you never drop the main target

 ## Aimed Shot
 ```